VPAC/seqpar/sequentialandparallelprogramming.md

 Another hardware technology that has recently appeared is the Knight's Landing and the upcoming Knight's Hill Intel's Many Integrated Core microarchitecture from Intel.
 As implementations of the Xeon Phi, these follow the same general architecture as the x86-64 line whilst sharing some of the characteristics of GPUs, could operate as an independent CPU rather than as an add-on.
 Knights Landing contains up to 72 cores with four threads per core.

 ## 1.5 Parallel Processing Performance

+**The Problem**

+The use of multiple processos can improve performance if, and only if, the application or the dataset are capable of being run in parallel, and in reality this means that only *part* of the application or dataset.
+This means that one has to identify the portions that can execute simultaneously, which may mean adding parallel extensions to existing code or starting from scratch (the former is usually a more convinient path, which is one of the many reasons why free-and-open-source software is preferred).
+Because there are numerous limiting factors in this process it is quite possible that for certain tasks that parallelisation can result in lower-than-hoped-for performance and, in some cases, even worse performance than a serial application.
+How could this be the case?
+The following examples provide some reasons.

+**Physical Limits**

+The physical architecture (see 1.1) can profoundly affect the parallelisation that is available.
+A system with a single processor is obviously going to be "very limited" in the parallelisation possible, although there is some concurrency that can occur.
+A system with multiple-processors and multiple cores can potentially having parallelisation, although this will very much depend on the dataset and application.
+Ultimately however the underlying empirical reality must be respected and given primary recognition.
+It is no use writing a parallel application for a non-parallel system.

+Least this seem obvious one needs to consider not only the architecture of the processor, but also the bandwidth (maximum amount of data that can be transmitted in a unit of time) and latency (minimum time to transmit one object) of the communications network.
+Latency also includes the software communication overhead.
+This communication world can apply within a processor or cores, with the CPU and the main memory, CPU and disk, and between different compute nodes.
+Parallel processing by mounting a datasets stored interstate on the compute nodes is theoretically possible, but not a very good idea (the author has only been asked this once, but it was quite memorable).

 **Speedup and Locks**